Working Papers.

 Working Paper Industry #3

-How Virtual Reality Affects Scaled Business Agility.
+Navigating the Enterprise Metaverse: How Virtual Reality Affects Business Agility and Meeting Outcomes.

 Nilusha Aliman, Thorsten Hennig-Thurau & André Henke